Paris, March 8th, 2019

 Lorient, 6th November 2015

-We are in France participating in a research-teaching stay in various Universities.
+I am in France participating in a research-teaching stay in various Universities.
 This stay began in the Bretagne-Sud University (UBS) and then I will stay in La Rochelle University to finish it in Nantes University.
 Here, I'm working with the colleagues of the GIS-Histoire Maritime group (CNRS) and I'm giving some talks on Economic and Maritime History.
 I will visit too the Diplomatic Archives in Nantes in order to analyse the papers on Gambia, Sierra Leone, Cape Verde and the Canaries.

 PROJECT APPROVED!
 (6 October 2015)

-We have just receive the confirmation that our research project about the Suez Crisis (1956-1957) has been accepted by the evaluation commision.
+I have just receive the confirmation that our research project about the Suez Crisis (1956-1957) has been accepted by the evaluation commision.
 To know more.

 XVII Reunión de Economía Mundial, Gijón